Panchamirtham (film)

-Panchamirtham is 2008 Tamil-language fantasy comedy film scripted and directed by Raju Eswaran, it stars Jayaram, Prakash Raj and the director himself alongside an ensemble supporting cast including Nassar, Aravind Akash, Saranya Mohan, Samiksha, Karunas, and Ganja Karuppu.
-Produced by Abhirami Ramanatha and with music by Sundar C Babu, the film released on Christmas (25 December) 2008.
+Panchamirtham is 2008 Indian Tamil-language fantasy comedy film scripted and directed by Raju Eswaran, it stars Jayaram, Prakash Raj and the director himself alongside an ensemble supporting cast including Nassar, Aravind Akash, Saranya Mohan, Samiksha, Karunas, and Ganja Karuppu.
+Produced by Abhirami Ramanathan and with music by Sundar C Babu, the film released on Christmas (25 December) 2008.

 Plot

 The story begins at Ravanan's (Prakash Raj) abode and the time of Ramayana when he orders his uncle Mareesan (Jayaram) to transform into a deer to abduct Seetha (Regina Cassandra).
 Mareesan argues with Ravana but finally complies since Idumba (Raju Eswaran) and Ravana threaten the life of Mareesan's lover Mandahini (Samiksha).
 Finally, the said thing happens, and Mareesan gets struck by the arrow by lord Rama.
 He becomes a rock, but not before he transforms Idumba into an anklet and wears it on his leg.
 Times change, and the modern day comes.
 Rajaram (Nassar) is a very rich man who owns tea estates.
 He has Seetha (Saranya Mohan) as his dietitian and Sri Rama (Aravind Akash) as his cook.
 Both Rama and Seetha are in love.
 On the other hand, Rajaram's relatives (Thirupathi (M. S. Bhaskar) and Mayilsamy) plan a plot to take the property.
 In this process, they end up planning to kill Seetha by pushing her from a mountaintop.
 Seetha falls directly on the rock idol of Mareesan and gets his human form.
 At the same time, his anklet falls off and gets eaten by a fish.
 That fish is caught by fisherman Manickam (Nassar), and Idumba gets his human form.
 The age old enmity crops up, and while Mareesan vows to protect Seetha, Idumba plans to help Manickam get Rajaram's property as half brother.
 What happens from there forms the rest of the story..